c-cube/blag/content/ocaml/format_all_the_data_structures.md

 so what I'll explain here can be done with vanilla OCaml, or with, say, [the Fmt library](https://github.com/dbuenzli/fmt).

+A quick work on `Fmt` and `CCFormat`: both are modules that provide additional facilities on top of `Format` (combinators for printing lists, options, arrays, etc., ANSI codes for coloring the output) that makes life easier.
+Indeed, `Format` provides the pretty-printing algorithm, the support for format strings (same as `Printf`), basic printers, but does not provide more than the bare minimum for printing data structures, and that is why extension libraries exist.

 ## A first taste

 Let us say we have a value of type `(int * bool) list`, and we want